 ‘Keep an open mind’

-Is a sentiment recommended by Maurice and Patricia Green, who live at Lime Tree Village, in Cawston, Rugby.
-The couple comment that as we age, attitudes become more fixed, but there is so much on offer at a retirement village, that you shouldn’t jump to conclusions, but instead should learn to appreciate the lifestyle a retirement village could offer.
+This sentiment is shared by Maurice and Patricia Green, who live at Lime Tree Village, near Dunchurch, Rugby.
+The couple comment that as we age, attitudes become more fixed, but there is so much on offer at a retirement village, that you should keep an open mind.

 ‘Downsizing can be difficult – but it’s worth it’

 Resident at Moat Park in Great Dunmow, Essex, Anne Romaine loves her new apartment, but admits that she found the process of downsizing hard.
 Anne recalls how she spent time thinking about how she had worked hard her whole life and accumulated possessions, only to get rid of them later on.
-However, Anne feels that it was the best decision that she made, and soon felt at home.
+Now, Anne feels that it was the best decision that she made.

 ‘You might miss your garden – but landscaped grounds make up for it’

 Roy and Mary Connor enjoy life at Roseland Parc in Tregony, Cornwall.
-They recall how they loved their garden at their previous home, but soon learned to relish in the privilege of being surrounded by landscaped gardens, without having to maintain them.
+They recall how they loved their garden at their previous home, but soon learned to relax and enjoy the stunning landscaped grounds surrounding their new retirement home, without having to maintain them!

 If you would like any further information about Retirement Villages Group locations, properties or facilities please contact a member of the team today.